 - Two coders process the identical document independently and code it according to mutually agreed code definitions.
 This can be done on the same computer or on separate computers.
 Of course, it is important that both coders cannot see what the other person has coded.

 - The two identical documents coded by different coders must be contained in the same MAXQDA project.
-The documents must have the same name, but must be in different document groups or document sets!
+The documents must have the same name, but must be in different document groups.

 The following procedure is recommended:

-- Make a copy of the project file and pass it on to the second coder.
+- Pass this project copy on to the second coder.

-- Both coders write their names behind all document groups or document sets.
+- Both coders write their names behind all document groups.

-- Both coders independently code the data and add new codes if necessary.
+- Both coders independently code the data and add new codes if necessary necessary (it might be helpful to agree on a specific code color for these new codes).

-- Use the function Start > Merge Projects to merge both projects into one.
+- Use the function Home > Merge Projects to merge both projects into one.
 The “Document System” will look like this:

 - Now MAXQDA’s Intercoder Agreement function can be used to compare the code assignments.